Jonathan India Player Props: Reds vs. Royals

-The Cincinnati Reds, including Jonathan India (hitting .263 in his past 10 games, with a double, two home runs, two walks and eight RBI), battle starter Zack Greinke and the Kansas City Royals at Kauffman Stadium, Monday at 8:10 PM ET.
+The Cincinnati Reds, including Jonathan India (hitting .275 in his past 10 games, with a double, a home run, two walks and eight RBI), battle starting pitcher Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Tuesday at 8:10 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the Cardinals.
+In his most recent game, he strung together two hits (going 2-for-5 with two RBI) against the Royals.

 Jonathan India Game Info & Props vs. the Royals